 Learn why HSC markers would score this essay highly!

 We recommend reading it carefully and breaking down what it does so successfully.
 Ask yourself some questions:

 Once you’re finished, apply the strategies you uncover to your own Common Module: Texts and Human Experiences essays.

-If you want to download a copy of this response, we’ll send you an annotated version that breaks down why this is a rocking response.
+If you want to download a copy of this response, click the banner at the end and we’ll send you an annotated version that breaks down why this is a rocking response.